Ethereum is no longer absent: Virtuals ACP opens the door to the AI trillion-dollar economy

 -

-Four-stage process: Request, negotiation, transaction, and evaluation — each step recorded and executed via smart contracts.
+Four-stage process: Request, negotiation, transaction, and evaluation—each step recorded and executed via smart contracts.

-Two Transformations Brought by ACP to Virtuals
+Two transformative shifts brought by ACP to Virtuals

 Familiar observers of the Virtuals ecosystem know that ACP unites all AI Agents, and the team has shared several use cases.
 But if you think it’s merely about shifting from single-Agent to multi-Agent collaboration, you’re underestimating ACP.